-Determination of missed dose is performed using LOD/2 times the number of zero readings, as discussed in Section 2.1.2.2 of NIOSH (2006).
+Determination of missed dose is performed using LOD/2 times the number of zero readings, as discussed in Section 2.1.2.2 of the External Dose Reconstruction Implementation Guideline (NIOSH (2006).
 For the period from 1977 to 2005, the number of zero readings can be determined directly from the dosimetry data.
 The missed dose is assumed to have a lognormal distribution with central tendency nLOD/2, and the upper 95% dose is nLOD, where n is the number of zero readings.
 If the number of zero readings cannot be determined, it must be estimated under the assumption that prorated dose limits were not exceeded.
-Section 6.5.1 of this TBD and Section 2.1.2.3 of the dose reconstruction guidance discuss this estimate.
+Section 6.5.1 of this TBD and Section 2.1.2.3 of NIOSH (2006) discuss this estimate.
 In this case, the estimate is assumed to have a lognormal distribution (NIOSH 2006, Section 2.1.2.4).